 Larry launched the careers of several industry giants, among them Steven Soderbergh.
 Recalling his early years as a filmmaker Quentin Tarantino had this to say: "Everyone was trying to get to Larry Estes.
 He was the one with the keys.
 He was the cool guy [...]
 I actually wrote a movie that Larry financed. [...]
 I met with a bunch of people, but never as big as Larry Estes and RCA/Columbia."
 Excerpt from I Lost it at the Video Store, by Tom Roston.

-Josh graduated with a film degree in 2011 from Montana State University and continued his education, graduating from the University of Montana with a law degree in 2014.
-He’s a licensed attorney in Montana and Washington, but he's not a jerk.
+J.D. holds a BA in Film from Montana State University, and a law degree from the University of Montana.
+He's a licensed attorney in Montana and Washington, but he's not a jerk.

 Scott C. Brown - Web Dude